MariaDB starting with 10.0.1

 - All open tasks and known bugs for multi-source can be found here.

-- allow to replicate from one master to one slave in many threads
+- Allow replication from one master to one slave in many threads

 Incompatibilities with MariaDB/MySQL 5.5